jamwaffles/stm32-cube/README.md

 > SysClk / (CPSDVSR \* (1 + SCR))

 In my case I'm using a `SysClk` of 80MHz so the closest CPSDVSR and SCR values I get are 2 and 16 respectively, resulting in a frequency of **2.35MHz**.
 This is close enough to the target frequency that it should work fine and does for me in testing.

+## Pattern ideas

+Start with a blank cube.
+Each LED quickly fades up to full brightness, then back to a baseline brightness, then sloooowly fades to black again after a short delay.
+Kind of like super stylised non-distracting fireworks/fireflies.
+The pattern ends by letting every LED fade slowly to black without lighting any new ones.